-Gross profit = Revenue – the cost of goods sold
+Gross profit = Revenue – Cost of goods sold (COGS)

 You should remember that the revenue figure indicates net sales.
 Net sales are calculated by deducting discounts from the sales amount.
-You also need to reduce the sales amount if any goods have been returned by customers.
+You also need to reduce the sales amount if customers have returned any goods.

-To calculate your gross profit, you need to know the cost of goods sold.
-These are the costs that are directly incurred for producing the goods that have been sold.
+To calculate your gross profit, you also need to know the cost of goods sold.
+These are the costs that are directly incurred for producing sold products.
 Some of these costs are:

 - The cost of the raw materials that have been used to manufacture goods.